nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 When the user executes the `interaction` command, an `Interaction` is created and added to the `Person`'s list of interactions.
 The new `Interaction` is then displayed in the `PersonCard` automatically.

 Interactions play a key role in the reminder feature, recall that a follow-up is made X weeks after the last interaction.
-The `Interaction` class has a `getFollowUpDate()` method that is used to calculate the date of the next follow up for the `Person`.
-It does this by getting the latest interaction date and adding the follow up period of the `Person` to it.
+The `Interaction` class has a `getFollowUpDate()` method that is used to calculate the date of the next follow-up for the `Person`.
+It does this by getting the latest interaction date and adding the follow-up period of the `Person` to it.

 ### Dashboard View